nhsengland/datascience/CONTRIBUTE.md

 6. Content Review (follow the [instructions](#content-review))
 7. Push to your fork and [submit a pull request][pr]

-Your pull request will then be reviewed.
+Contact someone from Marketing & Comms Function Team to review your Pull Request.
 You may receive some feedback and suggested changes before it can be approved and your pull request merged.

 **To increase the likelihood of your pull request being accepted:**